 Customers are subject to a base charge whether or not water is used.
 This is because the base charge pays for fixed costs associated with customer service, fire protection, infrastructure and debt service.
 Note that most homes have a 5/8 inch or 3/4 inch meter and that the amount shown is for two months.
 The fee is prorated on a daily basis on a customer’s first and final bills.

 The commodity charge is a fee for each unit of water used, and it pays for purchasing water from the San Diego County Water Authority, the treatment process, energy to pump water and other volume-based costs.
-The first rate table at left shows rates effective with bills mailed on or after January 1, 2018, and the table below shows rates effective March 1, 2018, that include an increase in the San Diego County Water Authority’s wholesale water rate.
+The first rate table at left shows rates effective with bills mailed on or after January 1, 2019 and includes an increase in the San Diego County Water Authority’s wholesale water rate.

 Convert Units to Gallons